 SureSeq™ NGS Library Preparation Kit

-Streamlined library preparation for industry-leading next generation sequencing (NGS) results.
+The complete library preparation solution for unparalleled next generation sequencing (NGS) results.

-- Reliable results — NGS targeted panel, NGS library preparation and powerful NGS analysis software are fully optimised for perfect results every time
+- Reliable results - NGS targeted panel, complete NGS library preparation solution and powerful NGS analysis software are fully optimised for excellent results

 Greater trust in your data